Braves vs. Cardinals Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Spencer Strider (16-4) for his 28th start of the season.
+- The Braves' Max Fried (6-1) will make his 12th start of the season.

-- Strider has four starts in a row of five innings or more.
+- Fried has four starts in a row of five innings or more.

-- He has made 27 appearances and finished six of them without allowing an earned run.
+- He has five appearances with no earned runs allowed in 11 chances this season.

 |Opponent